aistabci/abci-docs/en/docs/faq.md

 #### Confirmation of data migration completion

 * In case for the data migration of /groups2/ , the **Old Area** was inaccessible during "The task of confirmation of data migration completion".
-* In case for /groups1/ and /fs3/ , the "the Old Area inaccessible period" does not occur.
+* In case for /groups1/ and /fs3/ , the **Old Area** will be set to "read-only" until the data migration is completed.

 #### After the data migration is completed